 How would you explain your risk-return profile?

-We are positioning the fund as a substitute for the S&P 500.
-Accordingly, based on historical data, our risk has been lower and our return has been higher than investors would have seen through a traditional index fund.
+We are positioning the fund as a new window for investing in the US stock market.
+Accordingly, based on historical data, our risk-return profile is better than investors would have seen through a traditional index fund.
 We cannot always guarantee that outcome.

 What is your track record?

-Strictly speaking, the Cayman fund is launching at the beginning of the third quarter of 2020 so there is no direct performance information for that product.
-Importantly, the fund strategy is based on our work as a CTA, which reaches back to June 2018.
-From June 2018 to June 2020, our work indicates that investors would have outperformed the S&P 500 materially over the reach of that two-year period.
+Strictly speaking, the Cayman fund was launched at the beginning of the fourth quarter 2020.
+The fund strategy, however, is based on our work as a CTA, which reaches back to June 2018.
+Since inception in June 2018, our work indicates that investors would have outperformed the S&P 500 on a risk-adjusted basis over the reach of that three-year period.
 Additional information is available.

 How would you measure your downside risk?